 Having kids has changed a lot of things.
 I knew it would change a lot of things, but one thing that I didn’t count on was that once the kids came along, we pretty much stopped going out to eat.

 Trying to wrangle four kids seven and under while out to eat doesn’t always work out so well.
 So, we grab a little takeout here and there, but we almost never take the whole crew out to eat.

 Since we don’t eat out very often, I make versions of restaurant meals that we like at home.
 This pasta e fagioli soup recipe tastes similar to the same-named Olive Garden soup.

 This soup is very easy to make, and it comes together pretty quickly.
 This soup is also very hearty.
-I like to serve it with bread (I’ll have the recipe for the bread shown in the picture coming up soon).

 More Soup Recipes!

-If you’ve tried this pasta e fagioli recipe, don’t forget to rate the recipe and leave me a comment below.
+If you’ve tried this pasta e fagioli soup recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!
 You can SUBSCRIBE to receive my latest recipe newsletters or FOLLOW ME on FACEBOOK, INSTAGRAM and PINTEREST for even more delicious food.